-Evidence that enables us to ‘believe in God’ must
+Evidence that helps us to believe in God

 1. INTRODUCTION